Allgeier-Lab/open-data-resources/README.md

 Growing list of interesting open-data resources maintained by and for the [Coastal Ecology and Conservation Lab](https://www.jacoballgeier.com) at the University of Michigan.
 The list has a strong focus on data sources that can be accessed directly from an `R` session by providing an API.
 However, also other freely accessible databases are included.

 If you have any comments, suggestions, revisions, or improvements please open an [Issue](https://github.com/Allgeier-Lab/open-data-resources/issues) or submit a [Pull request](https://github.com/Allgeier-Lab/open-data-resources/pulls).
-If that is not possible for you, you can also contact ([mhk.hesselbarth\@gmail.com](mailto:mhk.hesselbarth@gmail.com)) directly.
-You can find the source code for this homepage [here](https://github.com/Allgeier-Lab/open-data-resources).
+If you do not have an GitHub account (and do not want to create one), you can also contact the maintainer directly using [e-mail](mailto:mhk.hesselbarth@gmail.com).

 Please note that this project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.